Hotel target market segmentation: types of travellers in the hotel industry

 Specific hotel target market segments examples – segmented by individual details:

-As you can see here, these hotel target market segments are very detailed, which is helpful in reaching travellers who are looking for exactly what your property offers.
+As you can see here, these hotel target market segments are very detailed, which helps reach travellers who are looking for exactly what your property offers.

 For example, if you’re a holiday resort with a kids club, defining your marketing reach to families with young children is likely to be more effective than say couples looking for a quiet, romantic getaway.